seanblanchfield/blog/current/_posts/2022-05-12-configuring-ezviz-db1-doorbell-homeassistant.md

     Sorry, your browser doesn't support embedded videos.
 </video>

 In the other half of the circuit, I would detect whether the relay was open or closed by connecting the *Shelly Uni*'s `IN_1` contact to one of the relay's output contacts.
 The *Shelly Uni* user manual provides a diagram for detecting AC voltage through a momentary or toggle switch (shown previously), which are electrically equivalent to a relay.
 Consequently I initially supplied the relay's output contacts with 24V AC.
-At first it seemed that this worked, but after a day of operation is was clearly unstable.
-The Shelly would not consistently detect doorbell presses.
-It would also only detect when the doorbell press ended, not when it started.
+At first it seemed that this worked, but after a day of operation I could see it was clearly unstable.
+The Shelly would not consistently detect doorbell presses, and it would also only detect when the doorbell press ended, not when it started.
 It turned out I wasn't the first person to notice these problems.

 I found [this Shelly forum thread](https://www.shelly-support.eu/forum/index.php?thread/10954-shelly-uni-betrieb-mit-dc-und-oder-ac/&postID=115659#post115659) (in German, Google translate version [here](https://www-shelly--support-eu.translate.goog/forum/index.php?thread/10954-shelly-uni-betrieb-mit-dc-und-oder-ac/&postID=115659&_x_tr_sl=de&_x_tr_tl=en&_x_tr_hl=en&_x_tr_pto=wapp)) in which users @thgoebel and @DIYROLLY discuss the same frustrations of detecting AC with the Shelly Uni, and conclude that it either has a design flaw or that the user manual incorrectly describes it supports detecting AC at its inputs.
 User @thgoebel makes the practical suggestion to just switch to DC if possible, or if not possible to add a diode to half-rectify the AC signal into the input sensor.

 ## Final Circuit Diagram

 I decided that it was easier, and probably more reliable, to switch to DC.
 This basically involved removing AC from the relay's output contacts and replacing it with a 1.5V battery.
-It was obvious that I needed to connect the other end of the battery to something.
+Then I had to figure out where to connect the other other side of the battery.
 The Shelly manual is silent on this question, but I decided to try connecting it to the "Internal Ground" sensor, which is shown as unused in the relevant diagrams from Shelly.
 Finally, it worked.

 ![Working doorbell detection with Shelly Uni.
 Shelly and doorbell are powered off same supply.
 Blue represents separate battery-powered circuit.](/images/2022/05/db1/shelly_DC_button_direct_detection_success.png){: .captioned }

 The battery in this circuit should last nearly forever.
 It is only consumed when the doorbell is pressed.
 In the Shelly forum thread linked previously, user @thgoebel reported that the *Shelly Uni* input sensor consumes about 1mA of current.
 Assuming 2 seconds per doorbell press and 5 visitors per day gives about 1 hour per year of battery consumption.
 Therefore, yearly energy consumption is about 1mAh.
-A cheap AAA battery has a capacity of about 850-1200mAh, and would therefore last about a thousand years! (except for its shelf-life of probably only 10 years &#128534;)
+A cheap AAA battery has a capacity of about 850-1200mAh, and would therefore last about a thousand years! (unfortunately, its shelf-life is probably only 10 years &#128534;)

 ## Assembly
 ![Various stages of assembly.
 Left to right: labelled components in their enclosure, the neatly-packed enclosure, and final installation location in the electrical consumer unit (breaker box) cabinet](/images/2022/05/db1/db1_push_sensor_assembly.png){: .captioned }